javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 + Supported by all major browsers and enabled by default.
 ```

-Combined, these 3 things exist only in JavaScript and no other browser technology.
+Combined, these three things exist only in JavaScript and no other browser technology.

 That's what makes JavaScript unique.
 That's why it's the most widespread tool to create browser interfaces.